Hawk Hundred 2015

 The Fifth Annual Hawk Hundred, sponsored by the Lawrence Trail Hawks, has the option of a 100-mile, 50-mile and Marathon trail race.
 This year’s race takes place on September 12th and 13th, 2015 in Lawrence, Kansas.
 The course covers a 25 mile loop through the technical rolling trails at Clinton State Park, Lawrence, KS

-We are excited to announce that the 2015 race is part of the Trail Runner Trophy Series!
+We are excited to announce that Honey Stinger.
+Tailwind Nutrition and Orange Mud will be sponsoring the 2015 race and we are also part of the Trail Runner Trophy Series!
 All distances 100 / 50 / 26.2 will be chipped timed and Mile 90 will once again be our photographers.

 From Lands End you’ll take the red-blazed shoreline trail until it meets back up with the blue-blazed trail.
 The blue-blazed trail will turn into the white-blazed trail 3.5 miles from Lands End 1 at a point known as Cactus Ridge.

 The white-blazed trail will take you to the West Park Road aid station.
 From there, leave the trails and follow the signs, flags and ribbons along West Park Road, staying on the grass, to Bunker Hill.
 This is the Goodwin Loop.
 Complete the 2.5-mile Goodwin Loop, which includes a traverse of Bunker Hill, and return to the West Park Road aid station.
 You’ll then continue on the white-blazed trail back to the Lands End aid station.